josdejong/mathjs/docs/datatypes/matrices.md

 <h2 id="resizing">Resizing <a href="#resizing" title="Permalink">#</a></h2>

 Matrices can be resized using their `resize` function.
-This function is called with an Array with the new size as first argument, and accepts an optional default value.
+This function is called with an Array with the new size as the first argument, and accepts an optional default value.
 If no default value is provided, new entries will be filled with zero.
-To leave new entries uninitialized, specify `math.uninitialized` as default value.
+To leave new entries uninitialized, specify `math.uninitialized` as the default value.

 ```js